PaAno: Patch-Based Representation Learning for Time-Series Anomaly Detection: Sensitivity Analysis

 \subsection{Patch Size}

 Table~\ref{tab:appendixD.5} presents the results of the sensitivity analysis on patch size.
 The results show that performance remains stable as the patch size varies.
-In both TSB-AD-U and TSB-AD-M, PaAno achieves strong performance at a patch size of 32 and shows slightly improved performance from 64 onward.
-Patch sizes of 64 and 96 were selected for TSB-AD-U and TSB-AD-M, respectively, based on results from the TSB-AD-Tuning set.}
+In both TSB-AD-U and TSB-AD-M, PaAno achieves strong performance at a patch size of 32 and shows improved performance from 64 onward.
+A patch size of 96 was selected for both TSB-AD-U and TSB-AD-M, based on results from the TSB-AD-Tuning set.} {